bradbell/xrst/sphinx/test_out/auto_file.rst

 rst/xrst_preamble.rst
 *********************
+If :ref:`run_xrst@sphinx_dir@preamble.rst` does not exist, this file is empty.
-This is a copy of the :ref:`run_xrst@sphinx_dir@preamble.rst` file.
+Otherwise this file is a copy of the :ref:`run_xrst@sphinx_dir@preamble.rst` file.
 If the
 :ref:`run_xrst@target` argument is